unixorn/awesome-zsh-plugins/README.md

 * [terminal-app](https://github.com/the8/terminal-app.zsh) - A plugin for integrating with the new El Capitan Terminal.app features.
 * [terminal-workload-report](https://github.com/LockonS/terminal-workload-report) - A plugin that calculates and displays how many commands have been run via terminal.
 * [terraform](https://github.com/pbar1/zsh-terraform) - Terraform convenience functions and aliases for ZSH.
+* [thefuck](https://github.com/laggardkernel/thefuck) - Loads [thefuck](https://github.com/nvbn/thefuck) (a tool which corrects your previous command) with cache support, which reduces the loading time dramatically.
 * [timewarrior](https://github.com/svenXY/timewarrior) - Plugin for [timewarrior](https://timewarrior.net/) a timetracking application.
 * [tipz](https://github.com/molovo/tipz) - Displays your alias if you have an alias for the command you just ran, similarly to [alias-tips](https://github.com/djui/alias-tips).
 * [title](https://github.com/zpm-zsh/title) - Allows you to set a terminal window title.